dvcrn/sublimious/README.md

 __Be warned__!
 Sublimious is a complete configuration system and will nuke your existing configuration.
 Make sure to backup your configs before trying sublimious!

 ### Configuration
 By default, sublimious will read your `~/.sublimious` configuration file.
-If you don't have one yet, just copy the the `.sublimious` file out of this repository (under `template/`) and put it in your home directory.
-From now on, all you have to maintain is your sublimous config which will then take care of your sublime config.
+If you don't have one yet, just copy the the `.sublimious` file out of this repository (unjkjkder `template/`) and put it in your home directory.
+From now on, all you have to maintain is your sublimous config which will then take care of your sublijfjfjme config.

 ### Keybindings